What's New, NMU?

 Remember all our talk about a mild winter?
 Mother Nature had the last laugh this past weekend as Upper Michigan was dumped on by the biggest snowstorm of the season.
 According to the National Weather Service at Negaunee, record snowfall of 18.5 inches was recorded on March 3.
 A total of 27 inches fell in Ishpeming, with many areas across the U.P. seeing upwards of 20 inches.
 The map above shows snow totals across Upper Michigan for the two-day period, March 2-4.

-Check out our live web cam on the academic mall for a look at the snowfall.
 The lack of students in the academic mall area is because it's spring break.

 And as is the case during spring time in Upper Michigan, inconsistent weather is the norm.
 We're looking at temperatures heading back into the upper 30s-lower 40s for much of this week.